ivan-schutt/organization-app-showcase/README.md

 I am currently focusing on the functionality and optimization of the application.
 After this I will focus on art, styling and user experience.

-> This is a public showcase of a private repository.
-Here you'll find architecture details, optimization case studies, and demos of the application.

 ---
 ## Demo